 - Based on a survey of Fort Collins Utilities customers, 47.1% of respondents recalled seeing marketing about Lose-a-Watt, with response averages indicating they agree or strongly agree that the Lose-a-Watt marketing was creative/interesting, informative, and memorable

-- Competition results: Fort Collins ranked 5th out of 50 communities participating in the Prize, reducing overall energy use by 5.4 percent - enough to power 9,800 homes for one year
+- Energy performance results: Fort Collins ranked 5th out of 50 communities participating in the prize, reducing overall energy use by 5.4 percent - enough to power 9,800 homes for one year

 FortZEDBrand Reinvigoration, Community Visioning Process

 FortZED is an innovative initiative of the City of Fort Collins that was created as a part of a unique collaborative of the City and other green energy leaders.
 The organization takes a “whole systems approach” to move Fort Collins toward a more efficient and sustainable future by: increasing renewable energy production, improving energy efficiency, managing peak energy usage, and reducing greenhouse gas emissions.

 While FortZED had garnered a great amount of exposure when it was originally launched, the initiative’s support and enthusiasm had started to wane and the vision of the organization had become diluted and often misunderstood by both stakeholders and the community at large.

 A-Train worked directly with FortZED to conduct research and brand assessments to provide the organization with localized marketing insight, advice, tools, and accountability to empower the FortZED leadership team to reach their marketing goals and implement an effective, community-focused marketing campaign.

 - Conduct a series of message and visioning sessions to work with stakeholders and energy leaders to better understand the benefits FortZED and how the community understands and interacts with the brand

 - Develop dynamic messaging and determine a marketing plan and community engagement strategy for bringing the brand to the masses